 1. Chest radiography reveals an enlarged cardiac silhouette and features of pulmonary congestion.

-2. Echocardiography (Figure 1) usually reveals LV dilatation, eccentric hypertrophy, and systolic dysfunction.
+2. Echocardiography (Figure 3.6-1) usually reveals LV dilatation, eccentric hypertrophy, and systolic dysfunction.
 Other echocardiographic findings may include functional mitral regurgitation, abnormal LV diastolic function, left atrial dilatation, pulmonary hypertension, and right ventricular dysfunction.
+Contrast agents may be used to exclude an LV thrombus.
+Advanced techniques can allow early detection of myocardial dysfunction in specific conditions (eg, genetic carriers, recipients of cardiotoxic chemotherapy).

-DCM is diagnosed on the basis of history, physical examination, and echocardiography after other causes of LV dilatation have been excluded.
+DCM is diagnosed based on history, physical examination, and echocardiographic parameters of LV dilatation and dysfunction after other causes have been excluded.

 Coronary artery disease leading to LV dysfunction is the most important differential diagnosis.
 Coronary evaluation should be considered in most adults with DCM.
 DCM should also be differentiated from cardiomyopathy secondary to valvular disease or prolonged hypertension.